-1. Support of visa sections for short-stay visa issuing:
+1.Support of visa sections for short-stay visa issuing:

 - 1. Building modifications and installation of security equipment at visa sections in top diplomatic missions in terms of short-stay visa issuing numbers and in Cyprus Consulates hosted in premises owned by the Republic.
 These mainly include alterations, construction of bulletproof partitions/counters, interview rooms, and security equipment.
 Also, around 27 visa sections need only to upgrade their security: purchase/install security equipment, security building structures and, around 10 visa sections need to hire security operators/security guards. - 2.
 Purchase and installation of modern equipment for the detection of false and falsified documents in around 18 visa sections. - 3.
 Purchase of new premises to house visa sections.
-Premises for visa sections are expected to be purchased in Russia (small flat-type premises in Yekaterinburg, Krasnodar and Samara and one larger type in St Petersburg) which serve a large number of applications for short-stay visas. - 4.
-Purchase of telecommunication systems: installation of automatic answering systems at Cyprus visa sections. - 5.
-Purchase of mobile fingerprint capturing devices, UPS - 2.Further development of national visa system: improvements or replacements of the equipment of the national visa system, upgrade of the network services currently available at the consular posts, upgrades in order to meet VIS changes, support and monitoring by well-trained personnel of the system, adoption of new archiving methods in order to optimize the system's data availability.
+Premises for at least 1 visa section is expected to be purchased in third countries which serve a large number of applications for short-stay visas. - 4.
+Purchase of telecommunication systems: installation of automatic answering systems at Cyprus visa sections.

+2.Further development of national visa system: improvements or replacements of the equipment of the national visa system, upgrade of the network services currently available at the consular posts, upgrades/replacements in order to meet VIS changes, support and monitoring by well-trained personnel of the system, adoption of new archiving methods in order to optimize the system's data availability.

 - Building modifications in 12 visa sections

 - Upgrade of security in 27 visa sections

-- 4 new visa sections purchased
+- 1 new visa section purchased

 - Improved communication in 19 visa sections

 - Further development of the national visa system

-National objective 2 - Union acquis 1 the solution of the state of - omen working
+National objective 2 - Union acquis

-Under the national budget, Cyprus finances the participation of officers in relevant seminars/bodies/committees/working groups organized by national bodies, the EU, and Member States (VIS Advisory Group, the Visa Working Party, Visa Committee, Visa Vision and Friends of VIS).
+Under the national budget, Cyprus finances the participation of officers in relevant seminars/ bodies/committees/working groups organized by national bodies, the EU, and Member States (VIS Advisory Group, the Visa Working Party, Visa Committee, Visa Vision and Friends of VIS).

 1. Training on VIS issues.
 This action includes the training of technical staff that will be responsible for the support of the system in regards to any changes and improvements of the system.
 Furthermore due to the high turnover frequency of the employees assigned to the visa system, the need for training is continuous, and it should cover all VIS aspects.
-Therefore,staff responsible for issuing short-stay visas at points of issuance, short-stay visa issuing assistants at the headquarters and technical staff will be trained in accordance to each party's duties.
+Therefore, staff responsible for issuing short-stay visas at points of issuance, short-stay visa issuing assistants at the headquarters and technical staff will be trained in accordance to each party's duties.
 Additionally, although the system interface is the same at all visa issuing posts, the hardware, the network, the structure of the premises, the practices adopted and the problems faced vary between the posts.
 For that reason, the verification of the proper operation and use of the system at the short-stay visa issuing points, will be effectively accomplished through on-site visits by technical staff and/or issuing assistants.
 In this way real-time view of the procedures followed for the issuance of a short-stay visa at an issuing post will facilitate the identification and management of various technical and/or procedural issues and improve experience and know-how.